wl-research/nubia/README.md

 # Welcome to the NUBIA repo!

-## NUBIA (NeUral Based Interchangeability Assessor) is a SoTA text similarity metric.
+## NUBIA (NeUral Based Interchangeability Assessor) is a new SoTA evaluation metric for text generation.

 Check out the [paper](https://arxiv.org/abs/2004.14667) on ArXiv, and this [blog post](https://wl-research.github.io/blog/2020/04/29/introducing-nubia.html).